-For this project, you will work in pairs (and one trio).
+For this project, you will work in pairs (and a few trios).
 You and your partner(s) will be given a section of the book to adapt; it is up to you how you divide the "making" part of your work, but both/all of you should have an equal voice in planning and finalizing your work.

-You are encouraged to revisit Understanding Comics throughout the process, and also to draw inspiration from graphic novels you have enjoyed reading in the past.
+You are encouraged to revisit Understanding Comics throughout the process, and to also explore Making Comics and other book and online resources regarding comic book creation, and to draw inspiration from graphic novels you have enjoyed reading in the past.

-As discussed, it is a great idea to "copy" various aspects such as clothing, buildings, and natural objects from online or real life sources, but the creation of character should be drawn from your imagination - please resist the impulse to copy from the cover of the book or from online fan art.
+As discussed, it is a great idea to "copy" various aspects such as clothing, buildings, and natural objects from online or real-life sources, but the creation of character should be drawn from your imagination-please resist the impulse to copy from the movie or from online fan art.
+You get zero points for copying fan art or book cover images; you get lots of points for drawing evidence from the text and using that evidence to support your own work.

-As a class, we will skim read The Book of Three, looking for Lloyd Alexander's description of characters, and together we will come up with guidelines for character creation (things that should look the same, regardless of who is drawing the characters).
-You are encouraged to carefully read and reread the section you are assigned, so as to gain inspiration from Mr. Alexander's words.
+As a class, we will develop guidelines for character creation (things that should look the same, regardless of who is drawing the characters)-you'll need to have a good understanding of which parts of the guidelines apply to your section.
+You are encouraged to carefully read and re-read the section you are assigned, so as to gain inspiration from Ms. Le Guin's words.
 Creation of places and objects should be inspired by the text, filtered through your imagination.